zdevam/FileDedup/readme.md

 # FileDedup

-FileDedup is a tool to find dupplicates files with in a specified directory to optionally clean them.
+FileDedup is a tool to find duplicate files with in a specified directory to optionally clean them.

 It automatically generates a report file of detected duplicates for inspection.